BioCLI: Improving command-line infrastructure for life scientists

 Varied methods and expertise: The diversity of bioinformatics data, scale of work, available tools presents significant challenges when configuring CLI environments.
 Most life scientists do not have the expertise required, and need to be empowered with the resources, skills, and knowledge to navigate CL environments and handle substantial workloads confidently and efficiently.

-• Streamline access to, and execution of, bioinformatics software and workflows via the CLI across institutional and national computational infrastructures
+Making it easier to access and execute bioinformatics software and workflows via the CLI by:

-• Enable access to curated reference datasets that are needed for standard processing and analysis
+Enabling access to curated datasets that are needed for standard processing and analysis.

 Project timeline